Contra Costa County Personal Injury Lawyers

 Non-Economic Damages

-- Pain and Suffering Damages – Includes physical pain, discomfort, emotional distress, and mental anguish.
-Psychological damages may include embarrassment, anxiety, depression, and PTSD.
+- Pain and Suffering Damages — Includes physical pain, discomfort, emotional distress, and mental anguish.
+Psychological damages may consist of embarrassment, anxiety, depression, and PTSD.

-- Permanent Impairments and Disabilities – Compensation is entitled to disabling conditions, impairments, scarring, or disfigurement.
+- Permanent Impairments and Disabilities — Compensation may be available for disabling conditions, impairments, scarring, or disfigurement.
 The amount of compensation depends on the type and severity of the disability or impairment.

 Punitive Damages